Combining clustering of variables and feature selection using random forests

 This dissimilarity (aggregation measure) quantifies the lost of homogeneity observed when the two clusters $A$ and $B$ merge.
-Based on this measure of aggregation, the new partition in $p-l$ clusters maximizes ${\cal{H}}$ among all the partitions in $p-l$ clusters obtained by aggregation of two clusters of the partition in $p-l+1$ clusters. \item {\bf Step $l=p-1$: Stop.} The final partition in one cluster (i.e. containing all the $p$ variables) is obtained. \end{itemize} In the package {\tt ClustOfVar}, the function {\tt hclustvar} allows the user to build a hierarchy of the $p$ variables according to the described hierarchical clustering algorithm.
-Moreover, the function {\tt plot.hclustvar} gives the dendrogram of this hierarchy in which the height of the cluster $A\cup B$ is defined as $d(A,B)$.
-The function {\tt cutreevar} cuts this dendrogram according to the number $K$ of cluster given by the user and provides of the corresponding partition.
-Finally, the function {\tt predict.clustvar} gives the scores of a new observation on the associated $K$ synthetic variables.
+Based on this measure of aggregation, the new partition in $p-l$ clusters maximizes ${\cal{H}}$ among all the partitions in $p-l$ clusters obtained by aggregation of two clusters of the partition in $p-l+1$ clusters. \item {\sc Step $l=p-1$: Stop.} The final partition in one cluster (i.e. containing all the $p$ variables) is obtained. \end{itemize}

-Note that a partitioning clustering algorithm (in the spirit of $k$-means approach) is also available in the package {\tt ClustOfVar}, as well as a bootstrap procedure to evaluate the stability of the $p$ nested partitions of the dendrogram obtained with {\tt hclustvar}.